MaximeWeyl/goTestifyRecursive/README.md

 ## Behaviours

+In the previous sections
-You have seen several behaviours.
+we have seen several behaviours.
 The first one is known as the *default behaviour* :
 It is what happen when you pass an argument that does not implement the special interface *FieldBehaviour*.

 In this case, the assertion checks that the field actual value is **Equal** to the expected